Yangtze River By The Hudson Bay

 The Hart Memorial College Building on the campus of Sichuan University, Chengdu, Sichuan (Courtesy of Dr. Z.-L. Soong)

-Dr. Edward Carter Perkins’s Chinese name was spelled out perfect: “裴敬思 <Pei Jing-Si>”; but the English version erroneously became “Dr. Carl F. Kuper”.
+Dr. Edward Carter Perkins's Chinese name was spelled out perfect: "裴敬思 <Pei Jing-Si>", but the English version erroneously became "Dr. Carl F. Kuper."

 Dr. Carl Frederick Kupfer (Chinese Name: 库思非) does exist.

 Dr. Kupfer served as the first Headmaster of William Nast Academy for boys (九江同文中学) in Kiukiang from 1881 through 1888, right after Dr. Thomas C. Carter had opened it in 1881.
 Initially, the school was known as Fowler University.
 Dr. Kupfer was again the Headmaster from 1901 through 1918 until the War (the brutal one that was supposed to end all wars) got in the way.
-He was asked to step down because of his German heritage (Dr. Kupfer immigrated to the US as a child with his parents, and so, should have been regarded as an American).
+He was asked to step down because of his German heritage (Dr. Kupfer immigrated to the US as a child with his parents, and so, he should have been regarded as an American).

 Dr. Kuper wrote a book listed under The Cornell University Library: